-If they hadn’t started one already, they quickly find themselves searching the web for information on building a bug out bag backpack.
+If they hadn’t started one already, they quickly find themselves searching the web for information on building the best bug out bag.
 Such a pack is typically filled with equipment to enable one to get from point A to point B or to live safely in the bush for a period of time until danger passes.

 But what are some of the actual events that could lead to the necessity of bugging out?
 Let’s take a look at 9 hypothetical bug out situations that could necessitate a full bug out.
 Let’s start with clarifying the basics…

 A bug out situation is any dangerous scenario that requires leaving in hurry, a.k.a. to “bug out.”
 Unexpected danger, often to one’s life, is either present or approaching.
 There is little time to react, no chance of hiring movers to pack your things and head across the country.
 You have to grab your survival gear and go!

 I have fielded countless questions from people just getting started in prepping.
 It can be overwhelming!
 There is so much to learn, so many products people are telling you to buy, and so many situations to consider.
 One can reach information overload in a hurry, get discouraged, and give up.

 My advice to anyone just getting started is to begin with a personal threat assessment!
 Knowing what threats you face in your situation will help you inform – and prioritize – your preps.
 It saves time and money.

 A personal threat assessment requires a bit of imagination, though.
 You have to consider what the possible situations are that would lead to a possible loss of life or property.
 What are the likely threats, and of each, which would require bugging out.

 That’s the focus of this article – imagining hypothetical bug out situations that would require a bug out.
 In other words, bug out situations you might face.
 Following are a few examples, but you could likely imagine many more.